lu4p/binclude/README.md

 func main() {
 	bincludegen.Generate(binclude.None)
-	// binclude.None means no compression there are also binclude.Gzip
+	// binclude.None means no compression there is also binclude.Gzip for gzip }
-}
 ```